MichaelCurrin/code-cookbook/recipes/ci-cd/index.md

 ---
 layout: listing
+description: Continuous Integration / Continuous Deployment
 ---
 # CI-CD
-> Continuous Integration / Continuous Deployment

 This are is about running automated tests and automated deploys using cloud services.